forceunited/force-masternode-setup-ubuntu/README.md

 # Force masternode setup on ubuntu

-This script will help you to setup a remote Force Masternode on ubuntu 14.04 and needs your masternode genkey output from your local wallet.
+This script will help you to setup a remote Force Masternode on ubuntu 14.04 and needs the IP address of the server and a masternode genkey output from your local wallet.

 **On your local computer:**